mobingi/alm/docs/markdown/alm-rbac/doc-alm-rbac-home.md

- - mobingi-RBAC is strong Role based access control for mobingiALM.
+ - ALM RBAC is strong Role Based Access Control for mobingiALM.
- - this can manage user roles and access control, filtering data.
+ - This function can manage user roles and access control, filtering data.

 ## 1. Getting Started